 This current visit only became a reality after somebody running Mercedes DTM twitter feed tipped us with “insider info” which turned out to be 100% correct (still can’t believe it!).
 A major miracle considering DTM teams never allowed spectators in the grandstands at Estoril until now and would even go as far as to install panels around the track to block amateur photographers from taking pics.
 I’m serious.

 I guess you gotta be someone like Angela Merkel to enter the DTM paddock.
-I find it pretty disgusting.
+I find it pretty disgusting and appalling.

 Sh*t.
 It sucks.